ratanmudiraj333/Ratan-Tic-Tac-Toe-Game/README.md

 # Ratan-Tic-Tac-Toe-Game
-Tic Tac Toe game developed using HTML,CSS and Javascript (Jquery framework used for implementation)
+Tic Tac Toe game developed using HTML,CSS and Javascript (Jquery library used for implementation)